 Regulations are bad when misapplied, administered by unchecked bureaucrats, or thrown as a legal monkey-wrench to stop progress.
 At best, laws and their codified rules offer a tool to counter particular environmental threats or fix a specific conservation problem.
 At worst, they empower NIMBYs to stop needed developments and impose unnecessary costs on economic activity.
 In 1990, at the behest of HUD Secretary Jack Kemp, I served on the Advisory Commission on Regulatory Barries to Affordable Housing that presented a report on this topic to President George H.W.
 Bush.

 As a geographer by education and a city planner by profession, I recognize that the most effective solution to environmental and economic conflicts is comprehensive land use planning that balances the need for conservation along with the designation of appropriate areas for the activities of living in neighborhoods, raising of food, and undertaking all of the activities of human industry and achievement.
-However, good planning depends on having all the players at the table; a strong law is often the catalyst that brings everyone together to undertake planning.
+However, good planning requires expertise, trust, and the participation of all stakeholders; a strong law is often the catalyst that brings everyone to the table to work out solutions.

 One example of this type of planning that is beneficial to wildlife–and endorsed in the Kemp Report I worked on–are Habitat Conservation Plans as authorized in the Endangered Species Act.
 These plans have been used by The Nature Conservancy and others to protect birds like the the red-cockaded woodpecker (and other species) and have fostered the preservation of natural areas compatible with logging activities, residential development, and military bases.
 In San Diego County, a multi-species plan serves as a tool both for metropolitan growth and habitat protection.
 But this type of planning requires research, trust, and funding, three things seemingly in short supply these days in Washington DC.